Applicability of Export Controls to International Travel

 - These laws and regulations apply regardless of whether you travel abroad on University business or as a private individual.

 - Distinguishing between private and University business travel is important.
-There is no requirement to engage with the Lehigh University ECO when traveling in a private capacity.
+There is no requirement to engage with the Lehigh University Export Control Officer (ECO) when traveling in a private capacity.

 - University policy states that “University business travel is defined by the IRS as movement on official business of the University from one’s home or normal place of employment to another destination, and return from there either to one’s normal place of employment or home.
 Commuting between one’s home and regular place of employment is not University business travel.”

 - International trips may incorporate both private and University business travel.
 Faculty and staff are responsible for engaging the ECO as needed for the University business portion when combining business and personal travel.

 Export controls could be triggered by international travel, depending on:

 - Where the traveler is going: Sanctioned or embargoed countries have tighter controls, including prohibitions on imports and exports of products and services.
 Travelers going to sanctioned or embargoed countries must plan and coordinate in advance with the ECO.
 Obtaining licenses can take several months, and federal approval of license applications is not guaranteed.

 - The following countries are currently comprehensively embargoed:

 - Crimea, Donetsk and Luhansk regions of Ukraine

 - OFAC also maintains targeted and list-based sanctions against specific groups or specific sectors in the countries/regions below.
 Contact the ECO prior to traveling to or engaging in research/collaborations with any of the countries/regions listed below: